 Seeds: a black, four-horned, nut-like structure, about an inch wide, that develops underwater.
 Each seed can produce 10 – 15 new plants; in turn, each rosette can produce 15 – 20 seeds.
 Seeds are easily dispersed in water and can remain viable in sediment for 12 years.

 Stem: stems are elongate, typically about a meter long but may reach as much as 5 meters in length.

 Note: Because water chestnut produces a large number of seeds, treatments may have to be repeated until the seed bank in the sediment is exhausted.

-Chemical Control: Larger infestations of water chestnut can be controlled by herbicides; use of chemical application is effective in controlling annual growth of the plant but not the ripened seeds (which remain viable up to 12 years!), therefore, herbicides should be applied before seeds are produced (June).
+Chemical Control: Larger infestations of water chestnut can be controlled by herbicides; the use of the chemical application is effective in controlling the annual growth of the plant but not the ripened seeds (which remain viable up to 12 years!), therefore, herbicides should be applied before seeds are produced (June).

 Permits are required for herbicide use and must be applied by a licensed applicator.